python-sge/sge/doc/common/sge_concepts.rst

 Events
 ------

-The SGE uses an event-based system, with events defined by special class methods with names starting with ``event_``.

-Except in certain special cases, the order that events are handled in is arbitrary; if Event A and Event B happen at the same time, one implementation might handle Event A first, another might handle Event B first, and another might handle either Event A or Event B first depending on the circumstances.
-This is particularly important to keep in mind because, for example, there is no guarantee that the Step Event will be executed before or after collision detection is applied in a given frame, so code should not be written with that expectation.
+The SGE uses an event-based system.
+When an event occurs, a certain event method (with a name that begins with ``event_``) is called.
+To define actions triggered by events, simply override the appropriate event method.

 The Mouse
 ---------

-The mouse is handled somewhat unusually by the SGE.
-Rather than having functions or variables report the mouse position relative to the screen, the mouse position within the room, calculated based on its position on the screen by the SGE, is recorded in a special :class:`StellarClass` object which represents the mouse.
+functions or variables report the mouse position relative to the screen, the mouse position within the room, calculated based on its position on the screen by the SGE, is recorded in a special :class:`sge.StellarClass` object which represents the mouse.
 This mouse object can be found as :attr:`sge.game.mouse`, and it has the special object ID, ``"mouse"``.

-The mouse object differs from most :class:`StellarClass` objects in a few ways.
+The mouse object differs from most :class:`sge.StellarClass` objects in a few ways.
 Its speed variables cannot be manually set, and they always report numbers which correspond to the average motion of the mouse during the last quarter of a second.
 Setting :attr:`sge.game.mouse.visible` toggles whether or not the mouse cursor